sunnyerteit/faceDetection/README.md

 This script employs python 2.7, openCV and a Haar Cascade published by Intel.
 The Haar Cascade can be found here: https://github.com/opencv/opencv/tree/master/data/haarcascades

+Examples can be seen in 1.png and 2.png